hauke96/simple-task-manager/doc/operation/server.md

 The `STM_SERVER_CONFIG` and `STM_NGINX_CONFIG` have to be set, neither the server nor the client will start without them.

+# 9 Automatic backups

+This step is optional but recommended and described in the [automatic-backups.md](automatic-backups.md) file.

-# 9 Deployment
+# 10 Deployment

-*This section only describes the docker based deployment!*
+*This section only describes the docker hub based deployment!*

-The default deployment process downloads pre-build docker images from [docker hub](https://hub.docker.com/u/simpletaskmanager) and starts them with the configurations as describes above.
+The default deployment process downloads pre-built docker images from [docker hub](https://hub.docker.com/u/simpletaskmanager) and starts them with the configurations as describes above.
 You should have your `docker-compose.yml` ready as describes above in section 7 and your configuration set up as described in section 8.

 Now let us deploy everything:

+* Go to `/home/stm/simple-task-manager/` (the folder described in section 6)
+* Make sure a symlink to your `docker-compose.yml` exists
-* docker-compose up -d
+* `docker-compose up -d`

 That's it.
 Now everything should run properly.